tgross/blog.0x74696d.com/content/posts/2021-07-29-networking-firecracker-lab.md

 CNI plugins to allocate an IP address from the network bridge and create a tuntap device.
-The output from CNI gets saved as a JSON file to disk, so that if we run `vmctl create` again with the same `$id` we can look for that file and skip creating the network and reuse the same IP address.
-Then `vmctl` creates a chroot containing the kernel and root filesystem for the VM, and starts up the jailer.
+The output from CNI gets saved as a JSON file to disk, so that if we run `vmctl create` again with the same `$id` we can look for that file, skip creating the network, and reuse the same IP address.
+Next `vmctl` creates a chroot containing the kernel and root filesystem for the VM, and starts up the jailer.
 The jailer isolates itself, drops privileges, and exec's into the Firecracker process to boot the VM.